 On November 28, 2018, the OLB finally acted on STINAPA’s requests, approving an admission fee increase for some users of the park.
 The approved increases resulted in the following: $45 for scuba divers and $25 for others, with the new fees to go into effect on January 1, 2019.
 Although initially not included in the OLB’s new fee decree, day passes for $10 will still be available.

-The OLB did not take action on STINAPA’s requests to impose an admission fee for cruise ship visitors.
-The end result of OLB’s actions is to not impose any nature fees whatsoever for those visitors who will be on the island less than 24 hours.
-In other words, cruise ship tourists will pay nothing to enjoy Bonaire’s natural resources — they get a “free sample.”
+The OLB did not take action on STINAPA’s requests to impose the admission fee for cruise ship visitors.
+The end result of OLB’s actions is to not impose the $25 nature fee for those visitors who will be on the island less than 24 hours.
+Cruise passengers that are scuba diving, however, will have to pay the $45.00 fee.

 The Unintended Consequences

-As you might expect, the exemption of cruise ship tourists also caused quite an uproar among all interested parties, including scuba divers who visit the islands.
+As you might expect, the exemption of cruise ship tourists also caused quite an uproar among all interested parties.
 The unanimous opinion is that ALL users of Bonaire’s waters – including those who visit the island for less than 24 hours – should pay for the privilege of enjoying the marine park.
 Unfortunately, the OLB seems to feel otherwise.

 What You Can Do

 We remain passionate about Bonaire, as we expect all of you are.
 We understand and support the work of STINAPA, and appreciate that admission fees to the marine park must keep pace with increased expenses for maintenance, oversight, and enforcement.
 We support the increase for admission fees, as it is long overdue.